cloudmesh-community/book/chapters/class/516/week3-arch.md

 that create the images.
 You are allowed to use images hosted by major vendors such as an ubuntu19.04 image or on chameleon cloud the images starting with cc-* and so on ...

+## Working Ahead

+Obviously we will be introducing you to some more advanced concepts that are not yet finalized in the books.
+You can certainly use documents form the internet to learn about such concepts.

+Concepts we will need are listed in the Syllabus.

+On the python side, we will introduce you to

+* pytest
+* github API as an example for a REST service
+* Libcloud
+* Azure python API
+* AWS boto
+* ...

+On the cloudmesh side (still developed by current set of students we will introiduce you to

+* cloudmesh.yaml as preliminary documented in the cloudmesh manual
+* cloudmesh cloud bundle (untested)
+* cloudmesh storage bundle (untested)